Miami Design District Best Restaurants

 Dining in the Miami Design District

-Updated: The Miami Design District has evolved from a sleepy neighborhood of showrooms restricted “to the trade,” into a creative night time destination that is rapidly becoming a viable option for trend-driven diners who’ve grown somewhat weary of South Beach.
+The Miami Design District has evolved from a sleepy neighborhood of showrooms restricted “to the trade,” into a creative night time destination for trend-driven diners who’ve grown weary of South Beach.
 While the area is still a work-in-progress, the buzz on the street is attracting celebrities, star chefs and more than a few prominent socialites to the area.

-An active street scene in Wynwood might still be a year away, but the Design District is definitely ready for prime-time.
-With swank eateries like Michael’s Genuine Food and Drink, a meal in the District may soon require an advanced reservation.
+An active street scene in Wynwood might still attract young hipsters, but the Design District is definitely ready for prime-time.
+With swank eateries like Michael’s Genuine Food and Drink, a meal in the District requires an advanced reservation.

-However, the Miami Design District is like a sexy secretary, all business by day and ready to party after hours.
+Some might say that the Miami Design District is like a sexy secretary – all business by day and ready to party after hours.
 The area teems with top-tier restaurants offering fine dining, breezy Sunday brunches and an extremely vibrant happy hour scene.
-If you are visiting Miami Beach and want to taste Miami’s new food culture, taxi over to 40th Street and follow our lead to the best restaurants in the area…
+If you are visiting Miami Beach and want to taste Miami’s new food culture, taxi over to 40th Street and follow our lead to the best restaurants in the area.

 Michael’s Genuine Food & Drink / 130 NE 40 Street, Miami, FL